Best Candles of 2021

 Besides a lofty price tag, our primary concern is with the taper of the jar.
-It is much narrower at the base than at the top, so although we never managed to knock it over during testing, we still felt like there was a distinct possibility that we would knock it over.
+It is much narrower at the base than at the top, so although we never managed to knock it over during testing, we still felt like there was a distinct possibility that it could topple easily.
 All in all, this is a nice, simple option with a classic feel.

 The Chesapeake Bay Jar is an excellent, basic model.
-Its frosted glass jar is stable, and the wooden lid has a nice aesthetic.
 Its fragrance is pleasantly potent, and its overall look is innocuous enough that it blends in almost anywhere.
+Its frosted glass container is stable, and the wooden lid has a nice aesthetic.
 It does well in a bedroom, living room, or bathroom.

-We found during testing that the wick was exceptionally short, to begin with and took some time and patience to get it to a point where it would burn as it should.
+We found during testing that the wick was exceptionally short to begin with, and took some time and patience to get it to a point where it would burn as it should.
 We also think that though it performs well, there is nothing exceptional about the way it looks, and is somewhat bland.
-However, if you are just looking for a straightforward, basic candle, this is a great choice.
+However, if you are just looking for a straightforward, basic option, this is a great choice.

 Nothing sticks out as particularly problematic with this model, but there is also just nothing particularly special about it either.
 It has a relatively muted presence in all regards but is a nice option if you just need a candle.

 Why You Should Trust Us

 Our lead reviewer, Ben Applebaum Bauch, loves a good candle.
-Over the past three years, he has reviewed hundreds of products for GearLab.
-From high tech to common household items, he has assessed a wide variety of products.
+Over the past four years, he has reviewed hundreds of home goods products for GearLab, from facial tissues to mouthwash and toothbrush heads.
 Having spent almost a decade of his life living in rural northern New England, he has experienced his fair share of power outages and nights spent living by candlelight.

 Analysis and Test Results